Anne Lennard, Countess of Sussex: Life

 Born Lady Anne Palmer in Westminster, she was the first child of Barbara Villiers, the only child of William Villiers, 2nd Viscount Grandison, and the wife of Roger Palmer, 1st Earl of Castlemaine.
 Anne's mother was one of the mistresses of King Charles II.
 According to legend, Anne was conceived on the night of Charles's coronation.
 This cannot be true as she was born two months earlier, but she must have been conceived about the date on which Charles assumed the throne at the Restoration.
 Both Villiers and the king acknowledged Anne as his daughter, and she was therefore known by the alias of Fitzroy, meaning "son of the king," but she has also been suggested as the daughter of Philip Stanhope, 2nd Earl of Chesterfield, "whom," says Lord Dartmouth, "she resembled very much both in face and person."

-On 11 August 1674, at the age of thirteen, Lady Anne was married at Hampton Court to the 15th Baron Dacre, a Gentleman of the Bedchamber to the King.
+On 11 August 1674, at the age of thirteen, Lady Anne was married at Hampton Court to her second cousin 15th Baron Dacre, a Gentleman of the Bedchamber to the King.
 On the same day her ten-year-old sister Lady Charlotte Fitzroy was contracted to Sir Edward Lee (raised from an early baronetcy to the Earldom of Lichfield two months before, and also a Gentleman of the King's Bedchamber).
 Both the wedding and her dowry were paid for by Charles II.
 Dacre was subsequently created Earl of Sussex.

 In the summer of 1678, Lady Sussex eloped from a convent in Paris with Ralph Montagu (afterwards 1st Duke of Montagu).
 He was successively the lover of mother and daughter (the Duchess of Cleveland and Lady Sussex).
 In a letter to King Charles, dated "Paris, Tuesday the 28th, 1678," her mother wrote: